Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra

 Japan is one of the safest countries in the world, you’ll have no safety problems there.
 I met many solo travelers, many girls traveling by themselves… Everything went fine!
 It’s one of the best places to solo travel!
 If you think about getting there by yourself, check out my article full of tips about traveling alone for the first time!
-In Japan, there are no scams here, unlike a lot of other countries.
+In Japan, there are no scams there, unlike a lot of other countries.
 For instance, at the Shinjuku train station to go to Mount Fuji, there were two stands to buy your ticket : a “tourist” one and a “local” one.
 I thought the price was higher at the tourist stand but not at all.
 Actually there were two stands because the employees of the local one didn’t speak English, but those of the tourist stand did.
 Smart!

 In fact, the only problem linked to safety is a potential earthquake.
 But the population is very well-prepared and the buildings are perfectly built, to minimize damages.
 In fact, there are earthquakes daily but we don’t even feel most of them.
 Are you worried?
 You can train yourself at Bosaikan, an earthquake simulator in Tokyo.
 It’s free.
 For your information, in 1966, an earthquake completely destroyed the city of Tashkent in Uzbekistan.
 The only building undamaged in the city was built by… the Japanese!